10 Stylish Ideas for a Sustainable Eco-Friendly Wedding

 It’s also important to make sure any diamonds you want in your wedding jewellery are ethically sourced.
 We love this sustainable ring from Taylor & Hart.
 Fairmined gold or Single Mine Origin gold is the best metal you can choose.
 Another way to be eco when it comes to your engagement ring is to chose a vintage or antique ring or one that is already in your family and can be passed down.

 2. Eco Wedding Invitations Or E-Vites

 During the various lockdowns of 2020 and 2021, even the most digitally-challenged people have had to embrace technology.
-So while once upon a time the idea of sending e-vites as your save the dates or invitations would’ve been prohibitive for certain older members of your guest list, now you can rest assured that even Great Auntie Edith will have a functioning email account and know how to use it!
+So while once upon a time the idea of sending e-vites as your save the dates or wedding invitations would’ve been prohibitive for certain older members of your guest list, now you can rest assured that even Great Auntie Edith will have a functioning email account and know how to use it!
 You can find some beautiful ideas on Etsy, like this boho wedding e-vite.

 E-vites are the most eco-friendly way to invite guests to your wedding and there are some really gorgeous options out there from companies like Papier, Paperless Post and Greenvelope.
 If you really love the idea of sending some special stationery through the post though, there are green wedding stationery options.
 Look at brands like Summer Lane Studios, Blushful Earth and Paper Tree who have green initiatives and use recycled materials.

 Photo Credit: DIY Paper Boutique